 When the box is checked on our birth certificate it represents many complexities.
 Learn about biological sex and the many unique aspects of our human bodies.

-Learn about some of the more common intersex conditions, also known as disorders of sex development (DSD)
+Learn about some of the more common intersex conditions, also known as differences or disorders of sex development (DSD)

 Intersex controversy and debate